1st Information Operations Command (Land): Analysis

 As an analysis center, the IDC provides dedicated support to 1st IO CMD's deployed teams and the commands they serve.
 Tailored analytical products are generated, frequently on a quick-response basis, to meet a deployed team's immediate needs.
 The IDC also monitors potential trouble spots worldwide, preparing to support contingency operations with IO-related products should the need arise.
 The IDC uses high-capacity communications links to access selected information from a number of databases maintained by a number of other commands, agencies, and organizations.
 In addition to providing IO support to the operations process, the IDC provides an advanced environment to leverage new technologies and explore emerging concepts.
 The IDC also provides support to exercises.

 Communications

 The IDC's communications capability serves both operational and analytical functions by using a variety of links to supported commands and deployed 1st IO CMD teams.
 The IDC also has access to DoD and non-DoD government organizations participating in IO at the National level, and exchanges information with intelligence organizations possessing IO information and subject matter expertise.
 Collectively, the ability to communicate worldwide permits the small number of analysts resident in the IDC to provide tailored assessments rapidly and efficiently.
 Finally, in support of the Army Computer Emergency Response Team (ACERT), the IDC uses communications to flash computer intrusion alerts and countermeasures across the Army.

+Deactivation

+The 1st Information Operations Command was deactivated on May 8, 2025, in a ceremony in the Thurman Auditorium at Fort Belvoir.
+The Army will be creating new Theater Information Advantage Detachments as a result of the unit's mission in the past.